 Use: Primarily ducks and other birds.

 Just look at that beard.
 If you have ever imagined how a pointer with a beard would look like, then you must check out this German Wirehaired Pointer.
-This dog looks exactly like the German Pointer except that its hair is longer and it has a beard.
+This dog looks exactly like the German Pointer, except that its hair is long and has a beard.
 This dog is a medium to large frame breed and is very intelligent and energetic.
-Their hairy coat is water repellent and resistant to cold which make them a good breed for retrieving a duck in the water.
+Their hairy coat is water repellent and resistant to cold, making them a good breed for retrieving a duck in the water.